×

 The Auto-clean coolant pump filter does not work (if equipped).
 Test and troubleshoot the Auto-clean pump filter.

 TSC union solenoid does not turn off after running TSC.
 Faulty pressure sensor.
-Troubleshoot the TSC pressure sensor.
+Troubleshoot by following the TSC pressure sensor failure.
+See section below.

 The Auto-clean cylinder is leaking.
 Inspect the air cylinder for leaks into the coolant tank after it cycles.